 Scores and course equivalencies are available from the Office of Admissions.

-For more information go to: louisville.edu/admissions/apply/test-credit/ib-credit
+For more information go to: louisville.edu/admissions/apply/test-credit/ib-credit credit for language study completed at the high school level, the placement examination is required before attempting university language study.

 Foreign Language Advanced Standing